nodestream-proj/docs/docs/reference/extractors.md

 | `enabled`         | Whether or not the TTL is enabled.
 Defaults to True.                                                                                               | `bool` | No       | `True`        |
 | `batch_size`      | The number of objects to delete in a single batch.
 Defaults to 100.                                                                                | `int`  | No       | `100`         |
 | `custom_query`    | A custom query to use to delete the objects.
 If not provided, the default query will be used.
 The custom query is database implmentation specific. | `str`  | No       | N/A           |

+## Reminder

+Remember that you can always build your own extractors by implementing the `Extractor` interface.
+See [here](../../tutorials-advanced/new-steps) for more information.